 What can be found in a market economy?

-What usually decreases when there is a depreciation of a country’s foreign exchange rate?
+What is the definition of foreign exchange rate?

 Physics (9-1) (0972) Question Count : 40